DEVITY-IOT/devity-iot.github.io/website/docs/intro.md

 We will assume your workstation to be the device you want to onboard.
 Alternatively you can use a Raspberry Pi or similar devices to your convenience.
 During the tutorial you will download executables that will run within your userspace.
-After the onboarding is complete you can run a MQTT client.
+After the onboarding is complete, you can run a MQTT client.
 It connects to a MQTT broker we make available.
 Then it authenticates via certificates that are generated during the onboarding process.